Keyboard shortcuts

 • Run:

-• Expected output: converted slint primitives such as slint::Color, lengths, cursor wrapper, semantic colors, and shadow tuples.
+• Expected output: converted slint primitives such as slint::Color, lengths, cursor wrapper, semantic colors, arbitrary colors, and shadow tuples.

 Why these exist: each adapter example answers “how do I bridge Twill values into this runtime?” without pretending Twill ships a full widget kit.